Landau-Ginzburg/Calabi-Yau correspondence for quintic three-folds via symplectic transformations: Introduction

 The two sets of invariants can be incorporated into the Fan--Jarvis--Ruan--Witten partition function and into the Gromov--Witten partition function, which, by standard techniques, can be reconstructed from the generating functions of the one-point descendants: the invariants with not more than one entry $\tau_a(\phi_\iii)$ and $\tau_a(\fie_\iii)$ having $a\ne0$: $\langle \tau_{0}(\phi_{\iii_1}),\dots,\tau_{0}(\phi_{\iii_{n-1}}), \tau_a(\phi_{\iii_{n}})\rangle^{\RW}$ and $\langle \tau_{0}(\fie_{\iii_1}),\dots,\tau_{0}(\fie_{\iii_{n-1}}), \tau_a(\fie_{\iii_{n}})\rangle^{\GW}.$ In other words, the two theories are determined by the $J$-functions

 which can be regarded as terms of $H_{\RW}((z^{-1}))$ and $H_{\GW}((z^{-1}))$, \emph{i.e.} Laurent series with coefficients in $H_{\RW}$ and $H_{\GW}$.

-The LG/CY correspondence makes the two $J$-functions match.
-It relies on an isomorphism at the level of state spaces $H_{\RW}$ and $H_{\GW}$ on which the two $J$-functions are defined.
-In fact, the state space $H_{\GW}$, the Chen--Ruan cohomology of the hypersurface, and the state space $H_{\RW}$, an orbifold-type Milnor ring $\mathcal H_{\RW}(W)$ (Definition \ref{defn:degshift}), are isomorphic for all weighted CY hypersurfaces.
+The LG/CY correspondence claims that the two $J$-functions can be determined from each other.
+The correspondence relies on an isomorphism at the level of state spaces $H_{\RW}$ and $H_{\GW}$ on which the two $J$-functions are defined.
+In fact, the state space $H_{\GW}$, the Chen--Ruan cohomology of the hypersurface, and the state space $H_{\RW}$, an orbifold-type Milnor ring $\mathcal H_{\RW}(W)$ (see equation \eqref{eq:sspace}), are isomorphic for all weighted CY hypersurfaces \cite{ChiR}.
 In this paper we only need the quintic three-fold case, where the isomorphism can be easily shown, see Example \ref{exa:isosspace}.
-In fact, for $W=x_1^5+x_2^5+x_ 3^5+x_4^5+x_5^5$, further simplifications occur: for dimension reasons (see Remarks \ref{rem:CYsimpl}), the two $J$-functions vanish outside two lines lying in the degree-2 part of the respective state spaces identified via the above isomorphism: the line $t_0^1\phi_1$ and the line $t_0^1\fie_1$.
+In fact, for $W=x_1^5+x_2^5+x_ 3^5+x_4^5+x_5^5$, further simplifications occur: for dimension reasons (see Sections \ref{sect:enum} and \ref{sect:setup}), the two $J$-functions can be uniquely determined by their restrictions to two lines lying in the degree-2 part of the respective state spaces identified via the above isomorphism: the line $t_0^1\phi_1$ and the line $t_0^1\fie_1$.
+In this way, the restriction takes the form of a one parameter function.
+In Fan--Jarvis--Ruan--Witten theory, we have The analogue one-parameter expression for the $J$-function also holds on the line $t_0^1\fie_1$ in Gromov-Witten theory; we refer to the discussion in Section 3.1, in particular Remarks \ref{rem:divisorequation} and \ref{rem:CYsimpl}, where we illustrate how in this case the parameter $t_0^1$ only appears in the form $q=\exp(t_0^1)$.